XYOracleNetwork-v1/tool-dapper-react/README.md

 # Pt.
 I. - Let's Get Dapper

 1. When in doubt, `yarn` it out:
    Run `yarn`

 2. Run `yarn start` to start the client.
 This should open up `localhost:3000` in a chrome browser.

 You should see the Dapper UI with no smart contracts loaded.

 # Pt.
-II. - Elsa...do you want to build a smart contract?
+II. - Play with your Smart Contracts

-We need some smart contracts
+We need to deploy some smart contracts

 1. Use [Dapploy](https://github.com/XYOracleNetwork/tool-dappdeployer-node) and run `dapploy init` to create your first standalone smart contact app with scaffolding for a web3 javascript interface.

 **or** Use [Truffle](https://truffleframework.com) to deploy your smart contracts to any Ethereum blockchain

-2.
+2. Once you have deployed the contracts, in Dapper, go to the settings cog and copy the directory of the deployed ABI located in `build/contracts` of the truffle project

+3. You can view and pass transactions to your smart contracts!